michalsvorc/documents/javascript/vuejs/v2/index.md

 Watch an expression or a computed function on the Vue instance for changes.
 The callback gets called with the new value and the old value.

-While computed properties are more appropriate in most cases, there are times when a custom watcher is necessary.
-That's why Vue provides a more generic way to react to data changes through the `watch` option.
 This is most useful when you want to perform asynchronous or expensive operations in response to changing data.

 ## Lifecycle hook